domteo95/ios-app-nba-players/README.md

 ![](https://img.shields.io/badge/Xcode-12-green)
 ![](https://img.shields.io/badge/License-MIT-blue.svg)

-Video run through of how to use this app and its various features can be found in this YouTube [video](https://www.youtube.com/watch?v=xEQHiAIzgE8).
+More detailed overview and run through of how to use this app and its various features can be found in this YouTube [video](https://www.youtube.com/watch?v=xEQHiAIzgE8).

 ## Overview of Project